Introduction to RAP

 As a research specialist, for which awards am I eligible?

 UCSF appointees to the 'Specialist Series' are ONLY eligible for a few grants.
-The RFA for each grant mechanism specifies whether specialists are eligible.
+The RFA for each grant mechanism will specify if specialists are eligible.

 I am an adjunct professor - may I apply to RAP?